How to Boost Your Online Sales With Machine Learning and Advanced Data Analysis? [Upsaily Launch]

 E-commerce data, if analysed in a methodical way, can indeed tell you a lot about your shoppers.
 It can reveal not only the triggers that make them buy from you once or twice, but also shed some light on their general price sensitivity and other factors that can help induce even more of their purchases.
 Not using these insights to your advantage most certainly means that you’re losing out on the revenue.

 At the same time, we all know how difficult it is to find the right analytics talent to fuel your online sales growth.

-That’s one of the reasons why during our research we came up with an idea for a tool that lets you perform advanced analysis and predictions for your e-commerce without having to search for an in-house data scientist.
+That’s one of the reasons why during our research (conducted with scientists of Wroclaw University of Economics and Business), we came up with an idea for a tool that lets you perform advanced analysis and predictions for your e-commerce without having to search for an in-house data scientist.

 upsaily deploys machine learning and big data analytics to identify and adjust your offer and messages to the actual needs and expectations of your clients.
 As a result, you can surprise them with the right deal, optimise your marketing spend and grow your profit margins.